MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-sccm/prepare-for-zero-touch-installation-of-windows-10-with-configuration-manager.md

 -   A Configuration Manager console folder structure for packages has been created.

--   System Center 2012 R2 Configuration Manager SP1 and any additional Windows 10 prerequisites are installed.
+-   Microsoft Endpoint Configuration Manager and any additional Windows 10 prerequisites are installed.

 For the purposes of this topic, we will use two machines: DC01 and CM01.
 DC01 is a domain controller and CM01 is a machine running Windows Server 2012 R2 Standard.
 DC01 and CM01 are both members of the domain contoso.com for the fictitious Contoso Corporation.
 For more details on the setup for this topic, please see [Deploy Windows 10 with the Microsoft Deployment Toolkit](../deploy-windows-mdt/deploy-windows-10-with-the-microsoft-deployment-toolkit.md).